Harry-Ashley/adversa-guardrail-degradation/README.md

 ![Figure 15: Rounds completed and attacker refusal locations per conversation across all 15 Experiment 2 conversations.
 Jailbreak conversations highlighted in yellow.](results/experiment_2/plots/fig11_rounds_and_refusals.png)
 *Figure 15: Rounds completed and attacker refusals per conversation.
 Jailbreak conversations highlighted.*

-GPT-5.2 appeared as a victim in both experiments and is the only model with data from both.
-In Experiment 1 it showed zero jailbreaks and measurable hardening over 30 turns.
-In Experiment 2 it was jailbroken once in 2 turns.
-Several factors could explain this difference: the shorter turn limit in Experiment 2 may have affected attacker strategy, the victim now had conversation history which may have changed its response patterns, and the different judge architecture means scores are not directly comparable.
-These confounds prevent a clean longitudinal claim and are noted as a limitation.
+GPT-5.2 appeared as a victim in both experiments.
+In Experiment 1 it showed zero jailbreaks with score trajectories trending downward over 30 turns.
+In Experiment 2 it was jailbroken once in 2 rounds.
+These two observations are not directly comparable: the experiments differ in victim history, judge architecture, turn limit, and attacker configuration.
+No longitudinal claim is made.
+The contrast is documented because it illustrates how much experimental setup can affect measured outcomes — which is itself an argument for standardized evaluation infrastructure.

 ---